Loading...

 “Super knowledgeable about stretch techniques”

 He is super knowledgeable about helpful stretch techniques to keep you loose.
-His practice isn't a pushy place — if you need it he recommends it, if not he is there to help!
+His practice isn't a pushy place.
+If you need it he recommends it, if not he is there to help!

 Pin & Stretch effectively breaks down adhesions in the rotator cuff and surrounding shoulder tissues.